ZapDos7/java-interview-problems/README.md

 - Indeed's problems:
   - [ ] Using Java 8 date-time library in CLASSPATH (package private) file, write a program that shows how you can add time to any time with respect to midnight on Jan.
 1, 2000.
-  - [ ] Write a program that accepts comma-separated strings, sorts the strings in ascending order, and outputs the concatenated string of sorted strings.
-  - [ ] Write a program that accepts comma-separated strings, checks for duplicates and returns a message with 1 if there's a duplicate.
-  - [ ] Write a program that can count the number of occurrences of consecutive digits in a sequence from 1 to 10.
-  - [ ] Write a program to find out how many times two given characters appear in any text file.

 - Arrays
   - [ ] [Two Sum](https://leetcode.com/problems/two-sum/)